Skip to main content

 The directed fishery for cod in the eastern Baltic Sea has already been closed since mid-2019.
 In EU waters, only a bycatch quota in the mixed flatfish fishery is still in effect.
 The bulk of the remaining catch is taken by Russia.
 Although fishing pressure is now very low, the stock shows no signs of recovery.
 Natural mortality is considered more than ten times higher than fishing mortality.
 The lack of oxygen in the deep basins of the eastern Baltic Sea is particularly critical.
 As a result, important spawning and feeding areas are lost.
 In addition, eutrophication leads to a trophic lengthening of the food web.
 As a result, there is less energy available for cod.

-ICES again recommends the closure of the fishery for 2025 based on the precautionary approach.
-The EU has so far translated this into a bycatch quota of 595 tons and closed all recreational fisheries.
+Since 2024, stock assessments have only been carried out every two years.
+Based on the precautionary approach, ICES continues to recommend closing the fishery for 2025 and 2026.
+This translates into a by-catch quota of 595 tonnes for 2021–2024 and 430 tonnes for 2025; recreational fishing is closed.
 The management objective is now no longer to rebuild the stock to sustainable levels, but to conserve what remains of that stock in order to allow for a recovery once the environmental conditions become more favourable.

 The explanation of cod in the Eastern Baltic Sea as a PDF download